 ‘Glow-up’ your retirement with a simple mindset switch

-But retirees shouldn’t miss out on living a more fulfilling and authentic life, the friendship group adds, explaining how its regular events held in and around Hitchin are great ways to get a retirement that glows.
+But retirees shouldn’t miss out on living a more fulfilling and authentic life, the friendship group adds, explaining how its regular events held in and around Aldershot, Farnborough, Fleet, Camberley, Milford, Old Basing and Alton are great ways to get a retirement that glows.

 This message is backed by ‘Doctor of Happiness’ Dr Andy Cope, who has spent two decades studying the science of positive psychology and human flourishing.
 He explained: “Retirement is the perfect opportunity to have a psychological spring clean, and to shift our mindset from ‘when’ to ‘now’.